 CITY OF VALLEY CENTER

-Consumer Confidence Report - 2023
+Consumer Confidence Report - 2024

-Covering Calendar Year - 2022
+Covering Calendar Year - 2023

 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-If you would like to observe the decision-making process that affect drinking water quality, please call BRENT CLARK at 316-755-7310.
+If you would like to observe the decision-making process that affects drinking water quality, please call BRENT CLARK at 316-755-7310.

 Our drinking water is supplied from another water system through a Consecutive Connection (CC).
-Your water comes from:
+Your water comes from 3 Ground Water Well(s):